 Partial Truckload Shipping

-When booking a PTL shipment, FR8Star can pair you with qualified, experienced brokers and drivers, and guide you through the entire shipping process.
+When booking a PTL shipment, FR8Star can pair you with qualified, experienced transport companies, and guide you through the entire shipping process.
 In the meantime, here are some best practices for arranging PTL shipments.

 Best Practices For Partial Truckload Shipping

 Within the freight shipping world, there is a somewhat lesser-known but beneficial shipping mode called partial truckload (PTL) transport.
 This type of transport sits between the “go small” less than truckload (LTL) and the “go big” full truckload (FTL) shipment options.
 PTL can be a good high-speed, cost-saving option when your freight sits on six or more pallets and weighs 5,000 to 28,000 pounds.